apihlak/SEC/README.md

 For providing your own Simple Event Correlator rules you should add a volume mapping to map the external rules folder to /app/rules/ with the .sec suffix, by adding `-v rules:/app/rules` to your docker run command.
 Docker will create volume for the rules.
 Put rules to directory  `/var/lib/docker/rules/_data/`.

 **SEC logfile**

-Write actions are written to container standard output.
+Write actions are logged to container standard output.
 SEC logs are written to `/app/logs/sec.log`.
 To manage SEC logs then mount directory to host system `-v logs:/app/logs`.
 Log are in the host machine directory `/var/lib/docker/logs/_data/`

 **Send test log to SEC**